PMR745/ExpenseTracker/README.md

 # Expense Tracker App

 "Track your Expenses and Master your Finances" with our expense tracker app.
-Analyse your expenses and plan accordingly to cut o extra expense.
+Analyse your expenses and plan accordingly to cut off extra expense.

 Check it out here: https://pmr745.github.io/ExpenseTracker/